AnishaGharat/Web_Search_Engine/README.md

 ## Introduction

 In simple terms, search engines are response machines.
-They discover and catalogue all the material assessible on the Internet through crawling and indexing.
-All the results are then sorted and ranked based on the best match
-The Crawlers/Spiders are search engine programs that start by finding web pages and then hopping through a path of links and web pages to find new content
+They discover and catalogue all the material accessible on the Internet through crawling and indexing.
+All the results are then sorted and ranked based on the best match.
+The Crawlers/Spiders are search engine programs that start by finding web pages and then hopping through a path of links and web pages to find new content.

 ### Features Used